-The Inland Waterways Association’s vision is to see a widely-appreciated and well-maintained network of inland waterways available for the benefit of all.
+We are the charity that works to protect and restore the country's 6,500 miles of canals and rivers.
 We often undertake campaigns to work on specific issues that have or may in the future have a real impact on our inland waterways.
-The campaign focused on HS2 is currently our largest alongside other ongoing work.

-Paddle Pawl Stops: For some time IWA has argued against proposals for installing paddle pawl stops that would prevent the paddle pawl from being completely moved out of the way whilst a paddle is being wound down, because of the hazards this creates.
-Find out more
+Paddle Pawl Stops: For some time IWA has argued against Canal & River Trust's proposals for installing paddle pawl stops that would prevent the paddle pawl from being completely moved out of the way whilst a paddle is being wound down, because of the hazards this creates.
+Find out more.

 Big regional/local campaigns: In addition to these big national campaigns, we also have some significant campaigns taking place more locally.
 Find out about some of our other campaigns.